Aryan-Garg-dev/webtools-cache/README.md

 # Cache
-### Lightweight Redis caching decorators and wrappers for Node and Bun
+### One caching system to rule them all — decorators, middlewares, wrappers, and global adapters, in client and server alike.
+`Typed, pluggable, and zero-config caching that just works.`
+> "The missing cache layer for your fullstack app"

+*It is currently in development.
+Not recommended to use in production.*

-## To install dependencies:
+## To install:
 ```bash
 bun install @gargdev/cache
 # or